nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

+**Use case: Edit a person**

+**MSS**

+1. User requests to edit a person.
+2. AddressBook shows the person to be edited.
+3. User edits the person.
+4. AddressBook shows the edited person.

+   Use case ends.

+**Extensions**

+* 2a.
+The person does not exist.

+    * 2a1.
+AddressBook shows an error message.
+    * 2a2.
+AddressBook shows a list of persons with similar names.

+      Use case resumes at step 1.
+* 3a.
+The person details are invalid.

+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.
+* 3b.
+The person details are unchanged.

+    * 3b1.
+AddressBook shows a message indicating no changes are made.

+      Use case resumes at step 2.

 **Use case: Find a person**

 **MSS**

-1. User requests to find a person by name
+1. User requests to find a person by name.
-2. AddressBook shows a list of persons whose names contain the given keyword
+2. AddressBook shows a list of persons whose names contain the given keyword.

    Use case ends.